 - Be aware of expanding text.
 Translated text tends to be longer than the English equivalent and can pose a challenge if the text container is not flexible.
 Check your design and code to ensure longer texts can be supported.
 Issue-prone areas are horizontal navigation bars, menus and any other text containers with limited space to expand.

 - Avoid string concatenation.
 Try to avoid language constructions that contain fragments of text combined with variables.
 Other languages might need to have those pieces in a different order, or the translation of certain pieces might be different depending on the variable.
 For example: ”Page X of Y total page(s)”, where “X” and “Y” are variables.
 Instead, try to use a construction like “Page: X/Y”.

 - Make font properties customizable per language.
 For Flash applications, we recommend defining font properties in an external XML file (a “style sheet” or “settings” file).
 Using a settings file will allow you to define the correct font properties for each individual language in one central and easily accessible place.
 For web-based files, like XHTML, use external Cascading Style Sheets (CSS).

 - Minimize complex content integration.
 If possible, avoid integrating content that is created using a mix of different technologies, formats and tools, such as audio that is time-synched or video with on-screen subtitles.
 Generally speaking, the more complex the creation process of those elements, the more complex the localization process might be.

-Following these basic tips — and partnering with a skilled localization firm — will help you navigate the cultural and technological challenges of taking your training and eLearning materials and projects across lines of language and culture.
-To learn more, please check out our training and eLearning localization services or explore our portfolio to see how we can help you with your localization needs.
-Then, contact us or request a quote for more information.
+Following these basic tips — and partnering with a skilled translation firm — will help you navigate the cultural and technological challenges of taking your training and eLearning materials and projects across lines of language and culture.
+To learn more, please check out our training and eLearning translation services or explore our portfolio to see how we can help you with your translation needs.